-Olivia Brion is run by Napa wine veteran David Mahaffey with his focus being Pinot Noir as well as sometimes Chardonnay.
-David has been making wines in the Napa Valley since 1980 and has also taught winemaking at Napa Valley College.
-All vineyard sources for this wine come from one of Napa’s older (dates from 1988) but generally least well-known sub appellations.
-This appellation is Wild Horse Valley, is located within mere airline miles of the town of Napa and is one of only two sub appellations in the Napa Valley to encompass parts of two counties (the other being Carneros).
+Olivia Brion was founded by Napa wine veteran David Mahaffey with a focus on Pinot Noir as well as sometimes Chardonnay.
+David has been making wines in the Napa Valley since 1980 and has also taught wine making at Napa Valley College.
+All vineyard sources for his wines come from one of Napa’s older (dates from 1988) but generally least well-known sub appellations – Wild Horse Valley.
+This region of Napa is located within mere airline miles of the city of Napa and is one of only two sub appellations in the Napa Valley to encompass parts of two counties (the other being Carneros).

-David’s philosophy is of course that winemaking starts in the vineyards and he describes his vineyard management as not being farmed, rather it is gardened organically.
+David’s philosophy is that wine making starts in the vineyards; he describes his vineyard management as not being farmed, rather it is gardened organically.
 He lets the fruit ripen to peak perfection and opens up the canopy to allow for even ripening.
 The real art of a winemaker is in the blending and David excels at this.
 All the wine making is conducted with as little machine intervention as possible with much of the work done by hand.

-As of mid 2009 Olivia Brion has moved into a new gravity-flow, solar powered, completely green winery dedicated to both their Chardonnay and Pinot Noir – their first crush at their own winery after 28 years will be in 2009.
-It is rather difficult to have an appellation association when you are the only winery in the entire 3000+ acre Wild Horse Valley appellation!
+As of mid 2009 Olivia Brion moved into a new gravity-flow, solar powered, completely green winery dedicated to both their Chardonnay and Pinot Noir – their first crush at their own winery after 28 years was in 2009.
+It is rather difficult to have an appellation association when you are the only winery in the entire 3000+ acre Wild Horse Valley appellation (although another winery owns another vineyard in the northern part of the appellation).
 Despite sometimes hearing the city noises of Napa off in the distance the vineyard is surrounded entirely by native vegetation and it is a challenge to spot any homes in the distance in all directions.
 The location feels quite remote but in actually isn’t really.

 Olivia Brion can be found in select very high end restaurants nation wide as well as at some of the wine shops in the Napa Valley.
 On the bottles of wine both David and the grape grower’s names are listed under their mutual title of “Fabulist”.
 Wondering who Olivia Brion is and wondering why you cannot find any information about her online other than in relation to this winery?
 You would do well to look up the world Fabulist.
-Visit: www.oliviabrion.com
+For more information visit: www.oliviabrion.com